 What Do All Those Codes on SD Memory Cards Mean?

 Memory cards have a bunch of codes and acronyms that are used to describe their capabilities.
 Here are the main ones relevant to memory cards for the Nikon D3400.
-(I have more details on these ratings and codes on my Fastest SD Cards page.

 SD, SDHC, SDXC.
-While these technically distinguish, at least in part, to the filesystem that they’re formatted in, in practice it’s useful for determining what size card you need.
+While these technically distinguish, at least in part, the filesystem type that they’re formatted in, in practice, it’s useful for determining what size card you need.
 SD refers to cards 4GB and smaller.
 SDHC refers to cards from 8 to 32GB.
 And SDXC refers to cards 64GB and larger.
-In short, you can use any of them in this camera, so you can safely ignore this rating and choose based on the size of card you want.
-If you want to put in a 32GB, go ahead.
+In short, you can use any of them in this camera, so you can safely ignore this rating and choose based on the size of card you want.1 If you want to put in a 32GB, go ahead.
 If you want to put in a 256GB card, knock yourself out.

 Recommendation: Both SDHC and SDXC cards are compatible.
 There’s no functional difference in speed–just storage space.

 UHS-I. This refers to something known as Ultra High-Speed Bus, which is the technology behind how the camera interfaces with the card.
-So far there’s UHS-I (sometimes written, incorrectly, as UHS-1) and UHS-II.
+So far, there’s UHS-I (sometimes written, incorrectly, as UHS-1) and UHS-II.

 Recommendation: There’s no harm in using a card that’s rated with UHS-II, but it won’t give you any extra benefit in this camera.
 All else being equal, UHS-I works just fine in the D3400.